- See a full list of publications

 - Browse activities and projects

 - Explore connections, collaborators, related work and more

 Liam joined the Department of Politics and International Relations at York in October 2010, after completing his PhD at the University of Birmingham.
 Liam has previously spent time as a Visiting Scholar at American University, Washington DC, and as a Research Scholar at the American Political Science Association Centennial Centre, Washington DC.

 In 2013 Liam was awarded the Elsevier / US-UK Fulbright Commission UK Young Researcher Award (Social Science).
 Further information about the Award is available through the Elsevier webpage, and in an accompanying video-clip.

-I am keen to supervise PhD candidates in these and associated areas of (international) Political Economy and Public Policy.
+I am to supervise PhD candidates across (international) Political Economy and Public Policy.
 Please see relevant sections of the Department webpages, and drop me a line.

 Member, Academic Council on United Nations System (2015 - )

 Contributor, House of Commons International Development Committee (2012 - )

 Member, IMF Research Network (2012 - )